EVInstallHub

 What's the average cost of Level 2 charger installation in New Mexico?

-The average cost to install a Level 2 EV charger in New Mexico typically ranges from $1,000 - $2,300.
+The average cost to install a Level 2 EV charger in New Mexico typically ranges from varies by home and electrical setup.
 This includes both the hardware and labor, but can be higher if your electrical panel requires an upgrade.

 Which utility companies in Santa Fe offer EV charging rebates?